Which city is cheaper, Lille or Reims?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Reims and Lille.
+The summer months attract visitors to Reims because of the family-friendly experiences.
 Also, the family-friendly experiences are the main draw to Lille this time of year.

 In July, Reims is generally around the same temperature as Lille.
-Temperatures in Reims average around 19°C (65°F), and Lille stays around 17°C (63°F).
+Daily temperatures in Reims average around 19°C (65°F), and Lille fluctuates around 17°C (63°F).

 People are often attracted to the plentiful sunshine in Lille this time of the year.
 In Reims, it's very sunny this time of the year.
 Reims usually receives more sunshine than Lille during summer.
 Reims gets 235 hours of sunny skies, while Lille receives 202 hours of full sun in the summer.